jasonmeurer/awsCrossZoneHA/README.md

 - Fw1TrustIP

 ## Firewall Configuration Deployment
-This solution assume the existence of route tables and security groups in the VPC.
+This solution assumes the existence of route tables and security groups in the VPC.
 Once the firewalls are deployed, the following steps should be performed.

-1. Apply Security Groups to all firewall interfaces to ensure necessary access.
+1. Apply Security Groups to all firewall interfaces to ensure the necessary access.
-2. Apply EIPs where necessary.
+2. Apply EIPs where appropriate.
     + If managing the firewall via the internet, apply an EIP to ETH0.
     + If the firewall will route traffic to or from an IGW, apply an EIP to ETH1.
-3. Make note of the following items as they will utilized in the firewall configuration.
+3. Make note of the following items as they will be utilized in the firewall configuration.
     + +++_ VPC_ID_+++
     + +++_ VPC_CIDR_+++
     + +++_ SECOND_IP_OF_VPC_CIDR_+++